terra-money/docs/docs/full-node/manage-a-terra-validator/faq.md

 Sentry nodes can be quickly spun up or used to change IP addresses.
 Because links to the sentry nodes are in private IP space, an internet based attack can't disturb them directly.
 This will ensure a validator's block proposals and votes always make it to the rest of the network.

-For more on sentry node architecture, see [this](https://forum.cosmos.network/t/sentry-node-architecture-overview/454).
+For more on sentry node architecture, visit [the Cosmos forum](https://forum.cosmos.network/t/sentry-node-architecture-overview/454).